OwaisHu55ain/Learn-Today/Programming_with_Python/Basics_of_Python.md

 A variable is a named location in memory that stores a value.
 Variable are used to store data that needs to be used throughout a program.

 **Variable Name:** Sequence of letters, numbers and underscore that is used to identify a value in memory.

-**Variable assignment:** process of storing a value in a variable.
+**Variable assignment:** Process of storing a value in a variable.

-**Actual Value:** refer to the value of a variable, expression or object.
+**Actual Value:** Refers to the value of a variable, expression or object.

 ```
 name = 'Owais'
 print(name) # output:  Owais